fkova/serverless-todo/README.md

 ![cloudcraft](draft.png)

 ##TODO:
-- sns-service and stream-handler test based on vendorProfile service tests
 - stream reject-ről küldjön újjabb sns-t
-- use unmarshal at dynamodb stream events like in vendor-update-patch-handler.ts
 - separate subscripson resource
 - give IAM Policy and Role as resource seperated based on VendorPolicy